 The one who wishes to find other sources beside the Qur'an comes up with clichéd excuses such as 'how do we know how to pray, or how much charity to give?', sometimes before he even read the Qur'an even once!
 The Qur'an actually answers all his questions - the problem is that he simply never looks into the Qur'an for the answers.
 He has been pre-programmed to view the Qur'an as a form of mystical, cryptic holy book, which is difficult to understand without knowing other sources like hadith.
 It can therefore only be interpreted by "ulamas".
 This spell on this individual leads him to:

-1) Follow distorted practices that are actually not in the Qur'an.
+1) Follow distorted practices that are actually against the Qur'an.

 2) He never knows true lifestyle, ethics and devotion to Allah alone because he does not receive any guidance from the actual Qur'an.